MetalBlockchain/metal-docs/docs/apis/metalgo/public-api-server.md

 # Public API Server

-There is a public API server that allows developers to access the Metal network without having to run a node themselves.
+There is a public API server that allows developers to access the Metal Blockchain network without having to run a node themselves.
 The public API server is actually several [MetalGo](https://github.com/MetalBlockchain/metalgo) nodes behind a load balancer to ensure high availability and high request throughput.

 ## Using the Public API nodes